casper-hansen/pmc-python/sample_output.md

 The ribosome is the factory of protein synthesis, and it determines the capacity of the cell to synthesize proteins, thus determining the growth rate of the bacteria.

-Since most of the members in Cluster I were down-regulated in response to a temperature shift from 26 to 37°C, high osmolarity, Mg 2+ limitation, nutrition deficiency, and antibiotics treatment, Y. pestis appeared to slow its growth rate under these conditions (see Additional File 1).
+Since most of the members in Cluster I were down-regulated in response to a temperature shift from 26 to 37°C, high osmolarity, Mg2+ limitation, nutrition deficiency, and antibiotics treatment, Y. pestis appeared to slow its growth rate under these conditions (see Additional File 1).

 Cluster II contains dozens of genes involved in iron/heme assimilation.